jdreaver/kernel-dev/patches/2025-01-28-debugfs-opaque-handle/README.md

 ## Coccinelle

+- Inversion idea from slide 195 here: <https://www.lrz.de/services/compute/courses/x_lecturenotes/hspc1w19.pdf>
+  1. Find all declarations of type `struct dentry *`, record their position (maybe record if they are a field or not?)
+  2. See if any of these are used in our debugfs-like functions (including wrappers)
+  3. Change the types of any of the declarations that matched in function usage.
+We use the identifier/position from the first rule, and we just "depend on" the second rule
+  4. We can also do our wrapper rewrites and stuff, easy peasy
+     - Ensure we don't overconstrain rewriting wrappers as depending on matching a dentry.

 - New bash script doing one by one
   - BUG: "wrapper" functions we find that are _not_ defined in the same file (example, `fault_create_debugfs_attr` used in blk-timeout.c and lib/fault-inject-usercopy.c) don't result in args or return values getting transformed.
     - I think we can split the rules up so we separate finding them and rewriting them.
     - We could always run spatch at the top-level, and _then_ one by one.
     - Maybe two passes will help: one to transform "obvious" wrapper stuff, and the next is entirely type-based on definitions.
     - Consider running a global spatch once or twice, and then the script.

 - `sound/soc/soc-pcm.c` isn't working (only file I think).
 It interesting because there is no dentry declaration in the actual file (but there is debugfs usage)
+  - (old TODO) `include/sound/soc.h` has a `struct dentry *debugfs_dpcm_root;` field that refuses to get matches.
+I think all the `#define`s in the file are screwing with Coccinelle, because it works when I move that struct to my test file.

 - Make a `cocci-test` directory in this subdirectory with multiple headers and C files to try and repro issues I see